ReactiveCocoa/ReactiveSwift/Documentation/FrameworkOverview.md

 the property’s current value, followed by all changes over time.
 The `signal` getter returns a [signal](#signals) that will send all changes over time, but not the initial value.

 The `<~` operator can be used to bind properties in different ways.
-Note that in all cases, the target has to be a binding target, represented by the [`BindingTargetProtocol`][BindingTarget].
+Note that in all cases, the target has to be a binding target, represented by the [`BindingTargetProvider`][BindingTarget].
 All mutable property types, represented by the  [`MutablePropertyProtocol`][MutableProperty], are inherently binding targets.

 * `property <~ signal` binds a [signal](#signals) to the property, updating the property’s value to the latest value sent by the signal.